 The red spider mite is another common orchid pest.
 It’s more prevalent in soft-leaf plants such as Cymbidiums or Lycastes.
 It’s tiny and barely visible to the naked eye.

-You can know if the orchid is infected by red spider mite by paying close attention to the plant and notice weblike film underside the leaves.
+You can know if the orchid is infected by red spider mite by paying close attention to the plant and noticing weblike film underside the leaves.
 These are sap-sucking mites that destroy the orchid leaf cells, causing yellowing and irreparable damage to the leaf surface.

 To stop it, regularly mist on the top and underside of the orchid leaves.
 You should clean the affected leaves with insecticidal soap and water to kill the adult mites.
 Repeat this process every ten days to kill any spider mite eggs.